SchneiderInfosystems/FB4D/README.md

 **FB4D** is developed in pure object pascal and can be used with _Firemonkey_ on all supported platforms.
 The library and its sample projects are currently tested with Win64/Win32, Mac64/32, Linux64 by using FMXLinux, iOS64 and Android.
 (Hint to mobile platforms: The TokenJWT to perform the token verification requires the installation of the OpenSSL libraries).
 For more information about using OpenSSL see the [installation of OpenSSL](https://github.com/SchneiderInfosystems/FB4D/wiki/Getting-Started-with-FB4D#install-openssl)

+#### Limitation on Android for VisionML

+AnnotateFile is limited to pdf only, as gif support does not work due [RSP-17682](https://quality.embarcadero.com/browse/RSP-17682), and the tif image format is not yet supported.

+#### Limitation on iOS for VisionML

+AnnotateFile is limited to pdf only, as the gif and tif image format is not yet supported by FMX.Graphics.
+You cannot convert an TBitmap to one of the image formats required by VisionML with the standard library.

 #### Limitation on Linux64

 There are no restrictions when using Delphi 11 Alexandria.